 - M.S., Business Administration in International Business, ESCP-EAP European School of Management

 Tyler Evans is senior vice president of the Defense Business Unit at Aerojet Rocketdyne.
 Evans oversees all Aerojet Rocketdyne missile defense, air defense, tactical and strategic systems, as well as ballistic missile target programs that directly support critical U.S. defense initiatives.
 He also serves as the primary interface with the Missile Defense Agency, U.S. Air Force, Army, Navy and other major customers who utilize Aerojet Rocketdyne’s defense propulsion systems and services.

 Evans previously served as Vice President of the Rocket Shop, Aerojet Rocketdyne’s (AR) Defense Advanced Programs organization.

-Mr. Evans received a Bachelor of Science in Aerospace Engineering from Virginia Tech in 1990.
-He earned a Master of Science in Mechanical and Aerospace Engineering from Princeton University in 1992.
-Additionally, he received dual Master of Business Administration degrees from Purdue University’s Krannert School of Business and ESCP-EAP European School of Management in Paris, France in 2004.
+Mr. Evans received a Bachelor of Science in Aerospace Engineering from Virginia Tech.
+He earned a Master of Science in Mechanical and Aerospace Engineering from Princeton University.
+Additionally, he received dual Master of Business Administration degrees from Purdue University’s Krannert School of Business and ESCP-EAP European School of Management in Paris, France.

 Mr. Evans has led high performing teams that have been recognized for industry awards such as the AviationWeek Laureate Award, Secretary of Defense Performance Based Logistics Award and the Program Excellence Award.
 He also holds a U.S. patent for a low emission combustor.